No clever names for this one yet, but here are the base maps for London, at 40m and 66m of sea level rise.

-As always, these maps are based on sea rise elevations estimated by the USGS.
+These maps are based on sea rise elevations estimated by the IPCC.
 Scroll down for other sea rise levels…

 I’ve started on some projects in the UK.
 I’m working with the folks at the University of Leeds on a graphic novel depicting life in England in 200 years–with an anticipated sea level rise of 8 meters.
 It’s a sequel to their graphic novel about a low carbon future.
 The maps will be centered around York and Leeds, and includes the surrounding counties.
 I’m excited to be contributing to this project, and of course while I’m at it I’ll be creating maps of what the area will look like with much higher sea levels.

 I’m also working on a map of London.
 Check back in a couple of weeks!

 For all of these maps, I am not portraying any sea level higher than what is possible.
 The IPCC has estimated that the total rise would be about 66 meters.

 Here’s a version without the place names: